-To configure the app in your platform, access your Admin Menu, then press the Add New Apps button.
+To configure the app in your platform, access the Admin Menu, then press the Add New Apps button.
 Find the Custom Domain app in the My Apps tab, then click the Setup wheel.
-In the Domain Name textbox, type in your domain name.
+In the Domain Name text box, type in your domain name.

-Enter your domain name with the prefix www in the Domain Name textbox (example: www.yourcompany.com and not yourcompany.com).
-This will subsequently facilitate the updating of HTTPS certificates in case you decide to activate them.
+Enter your domain name with the prefix www in the Domain Name text box (example: www.yourcompany.com and not yourcompany.com).
+If you would like to use a second level domain (example: yourcompany.com) you must prefix it with "www".
+This will facilitate the updating of SSL certificates for HTTPS use in case you decide to activate them.